dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/user-guide.md

 #### Add the Frameworks Manually

 1. Download the SDK package from the <a href="https://download2.dynamsoft.com/ddn/dynamsoft-document-normalizer-ios-2.0.10.zip" target="_blank">Dynamsoft website</a>.
-After unzipping, you can find the following **Frameworks** under the **Dynamsoft\Frameworks** directory:
+After unzipping, you can find the following **xcframeworks** under the **Dynamsoft\Frameworks** directory:

    | File | Description |
    | ---- | ----------- |